The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Methods

-For the full analysis, we used the wavelength range between 4800 and 5500~$\si{\angstrom}$.
-Within the MUSE spectral coverage, this is the wavelength range containing most of the spectral features sensitive to the stellar population parameters of interest \citep[e.g.,][]{Pinna2019b, Pinna2019a, Sattler2023, Sattler2025}, while not being as affected as the redder range by sky residuals and imperfections in the modeling of molecular bands of the stellar population models.
+\item \textit{Wavelength range cut and Voronoi binning.} For the full analysis, we used the wavelength range between 4800 and 5500~$\si{\angstrom}$.
+Within the MUSE spectral coverage, this range contains the relevant spectral features sensitive to the stellar population parameters of interest, such as H${\beta}$ and several Mg and Fe absorption lines indicated in Fig.~\ref{fig:spectra} \citep[e.g.,][]{Pinna2019b, Pinna2019a, Sattler2023, Sattler2025}.
+At the same time, this range is not as affected as the redder range by sky residuals and imperfections in the modeling of molecular bands of the stellar population models.
 Using this wavelength range, we applied a Voronoi binning \citep{Cappellari2003}, using the \texttt{VORBIN} Python package.
 This method spatially bins the data in an adaptive way, preserving the maximum possible spatial resolution, to reach a target signal-to-noise ratio (S/N) per bin.
-We initially used a target S/N~$=25$ to avoid large uncertainties in the calculation of the kinematic parameters (see below), but at the same time preserving a spatial resolution very close to the one of the unbinned cube, especially in the very central region where our interest resides.
+A mild level of spatial binning was initially required to reach the required S/N for an acceptable level of accuracy in fitting kinematics, needed for step 3 (see below).
+We used a target S/N~$=25$, a good compromise between obtaining reliable velocities and velocity dispersion and preserving a close-to-spaxel resolution, especially in the very central region where our interest resides.
 Preserving the highest possible spatial resolution is important for the spectro-photometric decomposition, and binning more would have smoothed the spatial information that C2D needs to fit each of the quasi-monochromatic images.
 We ensured that all included spaxels before binning had a S/N$>3$.